Quick Links

 English Language

-Students will be assessed through two papers, each assessing reading and writing in an integrated way.
+Students will be assessed through two papers, each assessing reading and writing.
 GCSE English Language will have an endorsed component, covering Spoken Language.
 This endorsement will be reported as a separate grade (PASS, MERIT, DISTINCTION, or not classified) and will not contribute to the result of the GCSE English Language qualification.

 English Literature